 With all of those options, however, comes the possibility of you accidentally leaving several controllers turned on and needlessly wasting batteries.
 Fear not, however, as the solution is quite simple.
 Here is how to turn off a Nintendo Switch controller.

-If you want to swap controllers on the Nintendo Switch, you can turn your current controller off before entering the game.
-To do this, go to the main menu of the Switch by pressing the home button on your controller, and select the Joy-Con icon at the bottom of the screen.
+Step 1: Go to the main menu of the Switch by pressing the home button on your controller, and select the Joy-Con icon at the bottom of the screen.

-On the next screen, select the “Change Grip/Order” option on the right and you’ll be prompted to press the L and R buttons on the controllers you want to use.
+Step 2: On the next screen, select the Change Grip/Order option on the right, and you’ll be prompted to press the L and R buttons on the controllers you want to use.
 What this will also do is turn off every controller currently connected to the system.
-Not only is this the perfect way to turn off a controller you don’t want to use, but it can also let you re-configure the one you’re using already.
-Want to turn a Joy-Con sideways instead of playing with it vertically?
+Not only is this the perfect way to turn off a controller you don’t want to use, but it can also let you reconfigure the one you’re using already.

+Step 3: Want to turn a Joy-Con sideways instead of playing with it vertically?
 Just press the L and R buttons on the side of it when this screen is up to do so.

 If you are giving a controller away to someone else, you will want to disconnect that controller from your own system first — this will stop it from turning your console on when they attempt to wake up their own Switch.

 Step 1: Go to the System settings, which you can reach by selecting the Gear icon at the bottom of the home screen.

 Step 2: Scroll down the menu on the left until you spot Controllers and Sensors.